Subaru Legacy (first generation): International models

 The US Legacy was introduced with three trim levels: the Standard, the "L," and the "LS."
 In 1991, the Standard was removed and the "LSi" was introduced as an "LS" with gray leather interior on the sedan only, similar to the "Gala" and "Heritage" approach internationally.
 The US-spec Standard was very similar to the Euro-spec DL and the Japanese-spec Ei, with a very sparse level of equipment.
 The 1990 models can be distinguished from the 1991 models by the color of the rub strip that encompasses the vehicle; 1990 the color was gray and 1991 the color was black.
 Also, the color of the automatic front seat shoulder belt latch was interior color for 1990 and black for 1991 and subsequent years.
-For MY 1991, the "L" trim level was available with a Value Plus option package, which included anti-lock brakes, power windows, central locking, air conditioning, cruise control, and the 80W stereo.
+For the 1991 model year, the "L" trim level was available with a Value Plus option package, which included anti-lock brakes, power windows, central locking, air conditioning, cruise control, and the 80W stereo.

 The 2.2 turbo, called the "Sport Sedan", was also introduced to the United States in 1991.
 The US-spec 1991–1992 Sport Sedan has Alcantara interior in gray and was not available in Japan, Europe or Australia.
 The 1993–94 Touring Wagons and Sports Sedans received black plastic and fabric interiors.

 In 1992, the "LSi" was introduced on the wagon, alongside the newly introduced turbocharged "LE" Touring Wagon.
 The fuel efficiency for the 2.2-liter engine (non-turbo, manual transmission 4WD) is 20 mpgus city and 27 mpgus at highway speeds, based on figures listed in the 1991 American sales brochure.
 The US version offered three interior color choices adding a light brown selection to the list.
 Upholstery selections were tricot for base level "L" and velour for the uplevel "LS".
 Leather was only available on all versions internationally from Subaru in gray.
 The air suspension height control was only available on the wagon with an automatic transmission, and a non-turbocharged engine in all international markets.
 No sedans were manufactured by Subaru with the air suspension height control, unlike the Honda Accord and Honda Vigor top trim level sedans and hatchbacks which were.
 AWD was standard only on the US Sport Sedan, Touring Wagon and the 1994 LSI sedan and wagons, and optional on all other US trim levels.
 Extended roof wagons were not available on the US Legacy (save for the 1994 Legacy GT wagon), until the Outback was introduced.